partlycrazy/govtech-ukhackathon/index.md

         title: Code Fiesta 2021
         subtitle: A hackathon in collaboration with GovTech Singapore
         description: Interested in Tech for Public Good?<br>Code Fiesta 2021 will be held virtually from 25 June and 4 July.<br>You will have the chance to solve problems with real-world impact to Singaporeans!
-        button: Problem Statement
+        button: Find out More
         url: /content/problem-statement/

-    - infobar:
+#     - infobar:
-        title: Hackathon Eligibility
+#         title: Hackathon Eligibility
-        description: This hackathon is open to __.<br>Groups of __ are encouraged to join.
+#         description: This hackathon is open to __.<br>Groups of __ are encouraged to join.
 If you do not have a group, fret not.
 Channels will be provided for you to team up with other like-minded hackers!
-        # TODO
+#         # TODO

-    - infobar:
+#     - infobar:
-        title: Speakers and Judges
+#         title: Speakers and Judges
-        description: You will have the chance to learn from our guest speakers!
+#         description: You will have the chance to learn from our guest speakers!
-        button: See More
+#         button: See More
-        url: /content/speakers/
+#         url: /content/speakers/

-    - infobar:
+#     - infobar:
-        title: Workshops
+#         title: Workshops
-        description: Learn more here!
+#         description: Learn more here!
-        button: See More
+#         button: See More
-        url: /content/workshops/
+#         url: /content/workshops/

-    - infobar:
+#     - infobar:
-        title: Prizes
+#         title: Prizes
-        description: Stand a chance to win iPads and more!<br>Every member of the winning team will receive one item each, unless stated otherwise.
+#         description: Stand a chance to win iPads and more!<br>Every member of the winning team will receive one item each, unless stated otherwise.
-        button: See More
+#         button: See More
-        url: /content/prizes/
+#         url: /content/prizes/

-    - infobar:
+#     - infobar:
-        title: Timeline
+#         title: Timeline
-        description: The hackathon will be held from 25 June to 4 July 2021.
+#         description: The hackathon will be held from 25 June to 4 July 2021.
 Click here for more details.
-        button: Timeline
+#         button: Timeline
-        url: /content/timeline/
+#         url: /content/timeline/

-    - infobar:
+#     - infobar:
-        title: FAQs
+#         title: FAQs
-        subtitle:
+#         subtitle:
-        description: Your questions answered here
+#         description: Your questions answered here
-        button: Read Me
+#         button: Read Me
-        url: /content/faq/
+#         url: /content/faq/

-    - infobar:
+#     - infobar:
-        title: Signups
+#         title: Signups
-        subtitle:
+#         subtitle:
-        description: What are you waiting for?
+#         description: What are you waiting for?
 Sign up now!
-        button: Signup
+#         button: Signup
-        url: /content/sign-up/
+#         url: /content/sign-up/

     - infopic:
         title: Sponsor